vmware-tanzu/velero/site/content/docs/main/locations.md

 Velero has two custom resources, `BackupStorageLocation` and `VolumeSnapshotLocation`, that are used to configure where Velero backups and their associated persistent volume snapshots are stored.

-A `BackupStorageLocation` is defined as a bucket, a prefix within that bucket under which all Velero data should be stored, and a set of additional provider-specific fields (e.g. AWS region, Azure storage account, etc.) The [API documentation][1] captures the configurable parameters for each in-tree provider.
+A `BackupStorageLocation` is defined as a bucket, a prefix within that bucket under which all Velero data is stored, and a set of additional provider-specific fields (AWS region, Azure storage account, etc.) The [API documentation][1] captures the configurable parameters for each in-tree provider.

-A `VolumeSnapshotLocation` is defined entirely by provider-specific fields (e.g. AWS region, Azure resource group, Portworx snapshot type, etc.) The [API documentation][2] captures the configurable parameters for each in-tree provider.
+A `VolumeSnapshotLocation` is defined entirely by provider-specific fields (AWS region, Azure resource group, Portworx snapshot type, etc.) The [API documentation][2] captures the configurable parameters for each in-tree provider.

 The user can pre-configure one or more possible `BackupStorageLocations` and one or more `VolumeSnapshotLocations`, and can select *at backup creation time* the location in which the backup and associated snapshots should be stored.

 This configuration design enables a number of different use cases, including:

-- Take snapshots of more than one kind of persistent volume in a single Velero backup (e.g. in a cluster with both EBS volumes and Portworx volumes)
+- Take snapshots of more than one kind of persistent volume in a single Velero backup.
+For example, in a cluster with both EBS volumes and Portworx volumes
 - Have some Velero backups go to a bucket in an eastern USA region, and others go to a bucket in a western USA region
-- For volume providers that support it (e.g. Portworx), have some snapshots be stored locally on the cluster and have others be stored in the cloud
+- For volume providers that support it, like Portworx, you can have some snapshots stored locally on the cluster and have others stored in the cloud

 ## Limitations / Caveats